There are places that have a special undefined magic and artistry. Unique and wholly enchanting character and Altamont Gardens are one of them.

-The Altamont Gardens offer spectacular views of the Blackstairs Mountains, the Wicklow Mountains, and Mount Leinster.
+Moreover, the Altamont Gardens offer spectacular views of the Blackstairs Mountains, the Wicklow Mountains, and Mount Leinster.

-The gardens are located 22 km southeast of Carlow town, near Ballon, signposted for N80 and N81, between Tullow and Bunclody.
+The gardens are located 22 km southeast of Carlow town.
+Near Ballon, signposted for N80 and N81, between Tullow and Bunclody.

 It is very picturesque.
 Usually, a pair of beautiful peacocks walked in front of the house.
 Altamont House is a historic building that was most likely built as a monastery in the 16th century.
 Carlow County Council started to renovate it.

 Many of the plants were donated by Corona’s friends and other Irish gardeners.
 These plants and the thousands of others grown here constitute one of the largest collections of their kind in the country and tell the story of Irish horticulture.
 A visit is a must for any seasoned or novice gardener looking for inspiration.
-Altamont Plant Sales offers high-quality garden plants, an exclusive range of flowers, shrubs and trees all year round.
+Altamont Plant Sales offers high-quality garden plants, and an exclusive range of flowers, shrubs, and trees all year round.

 Corona North was the long-time owner and caretaker of the gardens and the adjacent areas.
 Her passion was long journeys in search of plants for the garden, unique in Ireland.
 Carlow County Council took over the Altamont Gardens in 1999.
 When Corona North, who had cared for the gardens for over 50 years, died in 1999, the gardens were left to the Carlow County Council at her request.
 Renovation and conservation are still carried out under the supervision of the Public Works Office (OPW).

 Its founders brought here plants from the most distant parts of the world over the years.
-Many species of trees grow here, such as cedars, cypress trees, red oak, rhododendrons and various exotic shrubs.
+Many species of trees grow here, such as cedars, cypress trees, red oak, rhododendrons, and various foreign shrubs.
 Some of the trees in the Altamont Garden have been growing here since 1750.
 The oldest in the river valley, including 500-year-old oaks.
 The gardens also feature Wellingtonia or Giant Redwood, which were planted to commemorate the Battle of Waterloo.

-In Spring you can admire a wonderful collection of snowdrops, daffodils, rhododendrons, azaleas, next hyacinths bloom, next you will be able to admire thousands of roses and enjoy their scent when they bloom in summer, and in autumn and winter ?, of course – contrasting autumn colors and beautiful silhouettes of mighty trees it is also a beautiful sight.
+In Spring you can admire a wonderful collection of snowdrops, daffodils, rhododendrons, azaleas, next hyacinths bloom, and you will be able to admire thousands of roses and enjoy their scent when they bloom in summer, and in autumn and winter ?, of course – contrasting autumn colors and beautiful silhouettes of mighty trees it is also a beautiful sight.
 Altamont Gardens are certainly beautiful all year round.

 In the river flowing through the gardens, you can probably see trout and salmon, and you can also meet otters.

 There is a part of the gardens called the “Ice Age” which is filled with ancient natural granite boulders.
-The so-called “Wild part” Altamont Garden and a walk by the river Slaney has rather steep descent through the Ice Age Canyon leads to a picturesque path along the river, and then you climb 100 granite steps.
-Then a gentle climb and we see “The Temple” built in 1990.
+The so-called “Wild part” Altamont Garden and a walk by the river Slaney has a rather steep descent through the Ice Age Canyon leads to a picturesque path along the river, and then you climb 100 granite steps.
+Then a gentle climb and we see “The Temple” built-in 1990.

-One of the most beautiful place.
+One of the most beautiful places.
 Regardless of the season or weather conditions, Altamont Gardens delight.
 It is deservedly considered one of the most beautiful and romantic gardens in Ireland.

 Entry to the Altamont Gardens is free, but there is a parking fee of € 2.
 Guided tours (must be booked in advance – for Snowdrop Week and Rose Week) are available for € 3 per person.

 Opening hours: Open 7 days a week / January 1 – February 28: 9:00 – 16:00 / March: 9:00 – 17:00 / April 1 – September 30: 9:00 – 18:30 / October: 09: 00-17: 00 / November: 9:00 – 16:30 / from 9:00 to 16:00

 Amenities: Toilets, picnic tables, ample parking for cars and coaches, limited wheelchair access.
 Dogs are not allowed, except guide dogs.

-You can also buy seedlings of flowers, shrubs and trees on site, and please remember to bring comfortable shoes.
+You can also buy seedlings of flowers, shrubs, and trees on site, and please remember to bring comfortable shoes.